MrEssex/cubex-skeleton-mvc/README.md

 # Cubex Skeleton MVC

 This is a skeleton project for Cubex MVC applications.
+With some basic integration/unit tests and some real basic examples.

 ## Table of Contents